Millennials: Family life and offspring

 Demographer and futurist Mark McCrindle suggested the name "Generation Alpha" (or Generation $\alpha$) for the offspring of a majority of millennials, people born after Generation Z, noting that scientific disciplines often move to the Greek alphabet after exhausting the Roman alphabet.
 By 2016, the cumulative number of American women of the millennial generation who had given birth at least once reached 17.3 million.
 Globally, there are some two and a half million people belonging to Generation Alpha born every week and their number is expected to reach two billion by 2025.
 However, most of the human population growth in the 2010s comes from Africa and Asia, as nations in Europe and the Americas tend to have too few children to replace themselves.
 According to the United Nations, the global annual rate of growth has been declining steadily since the late twentieth century, dropping to about one percent in 2019.
 They also discovered that fertility rates were falling faster in the developing world than previously thought, and subsequently revised their projection of human population in 2050 down to 9.7 billion.
 Fertility rates have been falling around the world thanks to rising standards of living, better access to contraceptives, and improved educational and economic opportunities.
 The global average fertility rate was 2.4 in 2017, down from 4.7 in 1950.

 Effects of intensifying assortative mating (discussed in the previous section) will likely be seen in the next generation, as parental income and educational level are positively correlated with children's success.
 In the United States, children from families in the highest income quintile are the most likely to live with married parents (94% in 2018), followed by children of the middle class (74%) and the bottom quintile (35%).

-Living in the digital age, Millennial parents have taken plenty of photographs of their children, and have chosen both digital storage (e.g. Dropbox) or physical photo albums to preserve their memories.
+Living in the digital age, millennial parents have taken plenty of photographs of their children and have chosen both digital storage (e.g., Dropbox) and physical photo albums to preserve their memories.
+Many millennial parents document the childhood and growth of their children on social media platforms such as Instagram and Facebook.